ttangwork/wordpress-mysql-ec2/README.md

 In order to remove the AWS resources built by the pipeline, you need to have Terraform installed locally.
 The pipeline doesn't destroy resources however you can review the commented sections in `.circleci/config.yml` to restore steps for destroying the resources.
 Terraform state is stored in S3 backend which needs to be created manually.
 See more details about S3 backend below.

+## Security

+The current solution is using HTTP on port 80 as the default protocol however this is not safe in the real world.
+You *MUST* use HTTPS and harden the servers.

 ### AWS SSM parameters

 The following SSM parameters are created by `rds_vars.sh` script therefore the Terraform state file doesn't contain the password.